vuxcode/pr1-project-Ferdous013/README.md

 # Project Summary

-> The project is totally Javascript based.
+> This project is totally Javascript based.
 I tried to made some code with User name  and Password.
 I put welcoming message to the user and 'Enter' button option to start the quize.
-I made variable as some questions, input choice answer, correct and incorrect method, variable for each question scoring and the totall result on the screen.
+I made variable as some questions, input choice answer, correct and incorrect method with 'if and 'else if' statement, Button Id and 'Button' onclick  , Function method,  variable for each question scoring and the totall result on the screen.

 # User Guide